chrisdhanaraj/flexy/readme.md

 # Flexy

 Renamed from flex-grid because I liked flexy.
+Checkout the **prototype** branch to checkout some of the upgrades coming to the grid.

 ## What is it